 by Mike Ratliff

-16 From now on, therefore, we regard no one according to the flesh.
-Even though we once regarded Christ according to the flesh, we regard him thus no longer.
-17 Therefore, if anyone is in Christ, he is a new creation.
-The old has passed away; behold, the new has come.
-(2 Corinthians 5:16-17 ESV)
+16 Therefore from now on we recognize no one according to the flesh; even though we have known Christ according to the flesh, yet now we know Him in this way no longer.
+17 Therefore if anyone is in Christ, he is a new creature; the old things passed away; behold, new things have come.
+2 Corinthians 5:16-17 (NASB)

-14 Strive for peace with everyone, and for the holiness without which no one will see the Lord.
-(Hebrews 12:14 ESV)
+14 Pursue peace with all men, and the sanctification without which no one will see the Lord.
+Hebrews 12:14 (NASB)

 The believers who obey God will also be those who draw near unto God.
 That means they seek Him because they love Him.
 They delight in Him.
 They live for His glory.
 In return, the spirit of God fills them.
 This life of being filled with the Spirit is a continually growing one of submitting to those God desires they submit to.
 In return, they grow deeper in their love and delight of the Lord.
 (Ephesians 5:17-6:1-9) This life of being filled with the Spirit is one of striving for peace with everyone along with one of personal holiness.
 These cannot be separated.
 Personal Holiness, which is an obedient life in the eyes of God, is both born from and is a catalyst for being filled with the Spirit.
 Neither of these things are purely experiential.
 Instead, the experience is a product of an obedient life.

-Yes, we are to strive for peace with everyone, but are we to compromise or make peace with professing Christians who refuse to surrender and submit to the Lordship of Jesus Christ?
+Yes, we are to strive for peace with everyone, but are we to compromise or make peace with professing Christians who refuse to surrender and submit to the Lordship of Jesus Christ including those who have compromised their faith by going after Critical Race Theory as an add-on to the Gospel?
 We should always be ready to tell them the truth and pray for their repentance, but we must not compromise the truth.
 However, we are also not to be hypocritical in this.
 We must make sure that we never attack others or publicly rebuke anyone from the foundation of feelings, emotions, or any other motivation other than following the leading of the Holy Spirit.
+Yes, I know that can be difficult at time.

 In Matthew 7:1-6 we read that we are not to judge others according to a standard we ourselves are not upholding.
 That would be hypocrisy.
 However, we also read in v6 that we are not to give that which is holy to dogs nor are we to cast our pearls before pigs.
 What does that mean?
 If we are dealing with people who hate the truth, if they react in anger, resentment, and outrage when the truth is given to them then we must judge how far to go in sharing the truth with them.
 If we continue and there is no repentance then we are in danger of being trampled along with the truth as their rage burns against us.
 This is not a violation of the command to submit to our enemies as Christ said in Matthew 5:44.
 We obey Christ in not giving what is holy to dogs and pigs because of our respect and love for what is holy.
 We must treat the truth, the gospel, and all other commands from scripture for us as holy.
 When we share it and people respond as dogs or pigs then we must obey our Lord by moving on.